marihemori/CatHack/README.md

 # CatHack
-A new bot for Discord.
+A cute bot for discord 🐈🤖